 All campers will receive a camp shirt, hat, golf balls, junior instruction booklet and end of camp favor.
 Parents are encouraged to attend the awards presentation at the conclusion of the last day of camp.
 One instructor per six campers will assure everyone gets the individual attention needed to be a better golfer.
 Lunch and snacks will be provided for full day camps and a snack is provided for all half day camps.

-Romp n’ Roll Summer Camp is like a big kids’ camp on training wheels; all the fun, learning and excitement without the poison ivy.
-Camp is open to children ages two through five.
+Romp n’ Roll Summer Camp is open to children ages two through five.
 Our little campers are led through a variety of “kid-tested, Rompy approved” gym, art and music activities by a team of nurturing and energetic instructors.
 Each week we introduce a new theme designed to broaden a child’s learning and experiences and keep camp fresh and exciting the whole summer long.
-Romp n’ Roll Summer Camp runs weekly June 4 through August 31.
+Potty-training not required.

 Encouraging high self-esteem and a lifelong love of fitness and nutrition through fun, high-quality basketball instruction, ans games.
 In addition to new healtier lunch options, each participant receives a camp basketball, t-shirt, and backpack.
 For grades 3 – 12.